The best alarm clocks of 2021 - CNN Underscored

 Best sunrise alarm clock: Philips Wake-Up Light HF3520 ($79.95, originally $99.95; amazon.com)

 If a normal alarm clock just doesn’t do it for you and any beep is too harsh, then a sunrise alarm clock might be the thing you need.
-Sunrise alarm clocks can help jumpstart your circadian system in the morning and can help improve sleep quality.
-In fact, 92% of Philips Wake-up Light users say the lights wake them up pleasantly and makes it easier to get out of bed.
+Sunrise alarm clocks can help jump-start your circadian system in the morning and can help improve sleep quality.
+In fact, 92% of Philips Wake-Up Light users say the lights wake them up pleasantly and make it easier to get out of bed.

-To be transparent, the title for best sunrise alarm clock was extremely close between the Philips Wake-up Light HF3520 and its more expensive sibling, the Philips SmartSleep Connected Sleep and Wake-Up Light.
+To be transparent, the title for best sunrise alarm clock was extremely close between the Philips Wake-Up Light HF3520 and its more expensive sibling, the Philips SmartSleep Connected Sleep and Wake-Up Light.
 The SmartSleep Connected Light was a fantastic alarm clock and almost took the crown.
 It has all the features of our winner and more, but during our drop tests the port where you plug in the power cord broke, making it unusable.
-Even though it scored higher and offers more benefits than the cheaper Philips light, the fact that it broke, along with its lofty $199.95 price, make us believe the Philips Wake-up Light HF3520 is the smarter and better investment.
+Even though it scored higher and offers more benefits than the cheaper Philips light, the fact that it broke, not to mention its lofty $199.95 price, make us believe the Philips Wake-Up Light HF3520 is the smarter and better investment.

-Besides the outstanding morning routine, the Philips Wake-up Light has tons of features that many other clocks didn’t have, such as a radio and wake-up profiles that allows you to choose a different experience for weekdays and the weekends.
+Besides the outstanding morning routine, the Philips Wake-Up Light has tons of features that many other clocks didn’t have, such as a radio and wake-up profiles that allow you to choose a different experience for weekdays and the weekends.
 Plus, you can use the light as a standard lamp while you’re winding down or reading during the evening.

 The setup was also extremely easy, thanks to the small screen at the bottom of the light that has little touch sensors so you can quickly navigate through the menu and change the time and alarm settings.
-Programming the alarm was simple and intuitive, even though you have to pick several settings such as your time, brightness, sound and volume.
+Programming the alarm was simple and intuitive, even though you have to pick several settings, including your time, brightness, sound and volume.

-One aspect of the Philips Wake-up Light that knocked it down a few points, though, is its sheer size.
-The face and light itself is about 9 inches in diameter and the base is quite big at about 4.5 inches, so you’ll have to clear out a bit of space to put it next to your bed.
-And you will want to make sure it’s close to your bed, as Philips suggests placing the light 16 to 20 inches from your head.
+One aspect of the Philips Wake-Up Light that knocked it down a few points, though, is its sheer size.
+The face and light itself is about 9 inches in diameter, and the base is quite big at about 4.5 inches, so you’ll have to clear out a bit of space to put it next to your bed.
+And you’ll want to make sure it’s close to your bed, as Philips suggests placing the light 16 to 20 inches from your head.

 How we tested